Are you being heard with your complaint?

 This was certainly what Yvonne Arnall found when she tried to get her telephone connection sorted.
 She wasn’t expecting any special treatment from the telco.
 Despite the fact she had been a customer for more than 50 years.

 But nor did she anticipate a saga that would drag on for almost six months.
-And involve her driving thousands of kilometres on multiple occasions for appointments that never eventuated.
+And involve her driving hundreds of kilometres on multiple occasions for appointments that never eventuated.

 When she lodged a formal complaint with the company, asking for compensation for seven no-shows and the inappropriate behaviour of the technician who finally showed, only to leave urine all over her bathroom floor, she was given the runaround once more.